Difference Between Machine Learning and Deep Learning

-Artificial intelligence is imparting a cognitive ability to a machine.
-The benchmark for AI is the human intelligence regarding reasoning, speech, and vision.
-This benchmark is far off in the future.
+AI (Artificial intelligence) is a branch of computer science in which machines are programmed and given a cognitive ability to think and mimic actions like humans and animals.
+The benchmark for AI is human intelligence regarding reasoning, speech, learning, vision, and problem solving, which is far off in the future.

 Early AI systems used pattern matching and expert systems.

-Machine learning uses data to feed an algorithm that can understand the relationship between the input and the output.
-When the machine finished learning, it can predict the value or the class of new data point.
+Comparing Artificial Intelligence vs Machine Learning, Machine learning uses data to feed an algorithm that can understand the relationship between the input and the output.
+When the machine finished learning, it can predict the value or the class of a new data point.

 Deep learning is a computer software that mimics the network of neurons in a brain.
 It is a subset of machine learning and is called deep learning because it makes use of deep neural networks.
 The machine uses different layers to learn from the data.
 The depth of the model is represented by the number of layers in the model.
 Deep learning is the new state of the art in term of AI.
 In deep learning, the learning phase is done through a neural network.
 A neural network is an architecture where the layers are stacked on top of each other